adelphi-ed-tech/au-courses/content/thesis.md

 You can start writing down 3-5 different ideas, sharing them with friends and mentors, and sending them to your faculty advisor(s).
 These ideas can start the conversation around your thesis project and lead to the eventual proposal.

+_In general, creating a website is not sufficient for a thesis project.
+If you propose to create a video, it should be on a topic with scarce resources, and the video should be "professional" quality for an instructional technologist/multimedia producer._

 Completing the thesis project
 -----------------------------